dvtate/steve/README.md

-# Steve the Telegram Bot
+# Steve, RoboBibb's Chat Bot
-A bot for RoboBibb's telegram groupchats.
+A bot for RoboBibb's communication mediums.
 This bot is programmed for node.js and runs on a Raspberry pi.
 Message steve [here](https://t.me/robobibb_bot).

 ## How to use:
 ### Deployment: